ArshDawra/URL-Shortener/README.md

    - When the user submits the search query, a Fetch request is sent to the backend.
    - The backend searches the database for any records where the keyword matches the notes, original URL, or short URL fields.
    - The backend returns the search results as a response to the frontend.
-   - The frontend displays the search results, including the original URL, short URL, and accompanying notes.
+   - The frontend displays the search results, including the original URL, short URL, accompanying notes, and number of clicks on that site.

 Throughout the process, the frontend provides a responsive and user-friendly interface, while the backend handles the authentication, URL shortening, data storage, search functionality, and redirection.